 Consider giving yourself the gift of a reprieve from your caregiving duties.
 Finding respite care for a senior loved one might be easier than you think.
 Respite helps keep seniors engaged and gives family caregivers a chance to recharge their batteries.87 Comments

-How to “Unplug” from Caregiving
+10 Tips to Help You “Unplug” from Caregiving

 You deserve a break, but how can you avoid spending your respite time worrying about what’s happening at home?
 Ample planning will ensure your loved one’s needs are met and minimize your anxiety, allowing you to fully disconnect.67 Comments